Tim R. Snoke, Secretary-Treasurer

 The majority of this project will be constructed by digging through the surface, a process known as “open-cut.”
 The contractor will dig a trench several feet into the ground, remove the old sewer pipe, and replace it with a newer, larger pipe.

-RESTORATION: After all new sewer pipes are installed, the contractor will restore the construction site according to all local and District requirements.
+Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
 This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.